lukaso/gimp-ai/INSTALL.md

 3. ✅ **Is the folder named exactly `gimp-ai-plugin`?** (not `gimp_ai_plugin` or `gimp-ai`)
 4. ✅ **Do you have GIMP 3.0.4 or newer?** Check: `Help` → `About GIMP`
 5. ✅ **Linux/macOS: Did you make the file executable?** (Step 5)
+6. ✅ **Are you looking in the right version folder?** (Check the version folder matches your installed GIMP)

 ### "No API Key Configured" Error